-When trying to find the best scanner app for Android , we looked at multiple factors.
-High on our list are ease of use, affordable pricing and integration with a variety of cloud storage options.
-We found 5 options we feel represent outstanding value and are great choices for anyone looking to capture or share documents from their phone or tablet, these are the best options.
+When trying to find the best scanner apps for Android , we looked at multiple factors and found 5 options we feel represent outstanding value.
+If you're looking to capture or share documents from their phone or tablet, these are the best options.

 ScanBot Editor's Pick